-Because it grows in a clump, not with a trunk and branches, there is only so much you can do by way of pruning to manage the size of a Bird of Paradise.
+Because it grows in a clump, not with a trunk and branches, there is only so much you can do by pruning to manage the size of a Bird of Paradise.
 Your best option is to carefully select the most appropriate species for your space.
 The common Bird of Paradise (Strelitzia reginae) grows up to 6.6 feet (2 m) high and up to 3 feet (90 cm) wide.
 The largest species, Strelitzia nicolai, grows up to 20 feet (6 m) tall.
-The white Bird of Paradise, Strelitzia alba, is a tree-like plant that can reach up to 33 feet (10 m) tall and is not suitable for a small garden.
+The White Bird of Paradise, Strelitzia alba, is a tree-like plant that can reach up to 33 feet (10 m) tall and is unsuitable for a small garden.
 The slow-growing Strelitzia juncea grows up to 6 feet (1.8 m) tall and has leaves that disappear over time, giving the plant appearance of a waterside reed or rush.

 Pruning Suckers and Rhizomes